Anton Rupert: Involvement in conservation

 Rupert was a founding member of the WWF (World Wildlife Fund) and it was in his role as the president of the organisation's South African branch that he took a lead in the creation of trans-frontier parks (also known as trans-frontier conservation areas (TFCAs) or "peace parks"), such as the Lubombo Transfrontier Conservation Area.
 He also established The 1001: A Nature Trust in 1970, a financial endowment to fund the organisation.

 With an initial grant of 1.2 million Rand (US$260,000) from the Rupert Nature Foundation, the Peace Parks Foundation was established on 1 February 1997 to facilitate the establishment of TFCAs in southern Africa.
 Nelson Mandela, Prince Bernhard of the Netherlands and Anton Rupert were the founding patrons of the Peace Parks Foundation.
 In 2000, the Cape Tercentenary Foundation awarded him the Molteno Medal for lifetime services to cultural and nature conservation.

 Acknowledgement

-In 2004, he was voted 28th in the television series, Top 100 Great South Africans with Nelson Mandela in first place.
+In 2004, he was voted 28th in the television series, Top 100 Great South Africans.